In project management, time tracking refers to keeping track of the amount of time team members spend doing all or part of the work they’re assigned.

 - What time tracker helps us do that in as few steps as possible?

-Aim for a time tracking tool that delivers what your team needs simply and straight to the point.
+Aim for a time tracking software like Kissflow Project that delivers what your team needs simply and straight to the point.

 2. Bring your entire team aboard